 Once you have your green card, you have the right to live and work permanently in the U.S. However, you can still lose your immigration status and be deported if you commit certain crimes, including drug related offenses.
-Also, when you get a green card, you should never tell anyone you are a U.S. citizen.
-That can keep you from ever becoming a citizen or lead to you getting deported.
-You also have the right to apply for U.S. citizenship five years after receiving your green card(usually, you must be at least 18 years old).
+A green card does not make you a citizen and NEVER tell anyone you are a citizen.
+Once you have a green card for 5 years, if you are at least 18 years old, you can apply to become a citizen.
 There is a high fee to pay to apply for citizenship but this fee can be waived while you are in foster care or in certain other situations.